One Year for Maternal Health High School Challenge

 Mothers and babies are dying – and they don’t have to.

 You can help save lives.

 Make a Difference!

 The One Year for Maternal Health High School Challenge is an exciting new program developed to raise awareness around the importance of maternal health and the hardships faced by mothers and children around the world.
-Teams of secondary school students in Grade 11/secondaire 5 will be asked to complete four monthly challenges revolving around key issues affecting MNCH (Maternal, Newborn and Child Health).
-Designed to engage young minds, the challenges will be evaluated on their creativity and ability to advance these key issues.
+Teams of secondary school students in Grade 11/secondaire 5 have been completing four monthly challenges revolving around key issues affecting MNCH (Maternal, Newborn and Child Health).
+Designed to engage young minds, the challenges are evaluated on their creativity and ability to advance these key issues.
 One high school team will be awarded the opportunity to participate in a life-changing Learning Tour in either Cambodia, Myanmar, Philippines or Rwanda.

 The Origins of the Program